Congratulations! You are now on the waiting list, please check your inbox for our confirmation email!

 Everything showing in stock online, is in stock right here, right now, in Auckland NZ, ready to pack and ship.
 No drop shipping from other countries.
 No delays.

 SHIPPING EVERY DAY

 Normal delivery is 1 to 2 working days.
-Some regions can take longer, up to 4 working days is normally the longest wait, depending on where you're based (I'm based in Auckland).
+Some regions can take longer, 3 to 4 working days is normally the longest wait, depending on where you're based (I'm based in Auckland).

 Why choose to buy from Love That Leaf?

 When you buy from me you're supporting a local, small, family business.
 Love That Leaf is a registered NZ business, based in Auckland.

 IN STOCK NOW + NEXT DAY DISPATCH